Supxr/qa-portfolio/API-Testing/Postman-Collection/Swagger-Petstore/SWP_001_GET_PET.md

 Pass

 ---
-**Notes:** Response values confirm to the the Pet schema.
+**Notes:** Response values conform to the Pet schema.
 Test data values appear valid for the demo environment.